matique/miau/README.md

   ...
 ~~~

-The default value for "policy" is inferred from "params[:controller]".
+The default value for "policy" is inferred from "params[:controller]",
 i.e. "authorize!" called from "PostsController" will
 set the "policy" to "PostsPolicy".